 - business growth and investment

-The impetus for the poll has come from recent developments in the topic of devolution in Yorkshire, with at least 15 councils saying they would support a wider deal – one of which is Doncaster.
+The impetus for the poll came from recent developments in the topic of devolution in Yorkshire, with at least 15 councils saying they would support a wider deal – one of which is Doncaster.
 Doncaster has direct borders with North, West and East Yorkshire, as well as Barnsley and Rotherham.
 Barnsley Council has also indicated it would support a Yorkshire deal.

-The poll will give a clear view from local people.
+The poll gives a clear view from local people.
 This poll follows a recent business community poll by the Doncaster Chamber of Commerce where 70 per cent of those who responded said they would prefer a county wide devolution deal.
 Other supporters of a wider Yorkshire deal include the CBI, Institute of Directors, the TUC and Doncaster’s three MPs.